Local Authentication for Access Server VPN Users

 Access Server includes a built-in authentication system.
 You manage your local users from the web-based interface.

 Local authentication is the default authentication for current installations of Access Server.
-With local authentication enabled Access Server stores usernames and password hashes in the user properties database.
+When you use local authentication for user accounts, Access Server stores usernames and password hashes in the user properties database.
 Local authentication is a simple and portable authentication system.
 Should you need to move to a new server installation for Access Server, you can copy your configuration to your new installation, keeping the same users and passwords.
 The simplicity is in the management of users, all done through the Admin Web UI:

 With local authentication, you can allow users to change their passwords from the Client Web UI.
 “Allow password change from CWS” is a setting at the user and group level.